hliu860/drug_reposition/README.md

-#Drug-Indication predictin by deep learning
+# Drug-Indication predictin by deep learning
-##With application in drug repositioning
+## With application in drug repositioning

+$python put_all_together.py